Stacktical/stacktical-dsla-contracts/README.md

 * SLA: Service level agreement, multiple contracts can be deployed
 * SLO: Service level objective, multiple contracts can be deployed
 * MinimalSLA: used only for testing purposes.
 It is used by the Messenger contract to test integration

+### Documentation
+NATSpec userdoc and devdocs JSON files are included in natspec-docs directory